cloudcampbd/cloudninja/README.md

 4. Create a new branch for your feature/bugfix using `git checkout -b feature/your-feature-name`.
 5. Make your changes and commit them with descriptive messages.
 6. Push your changes to your forked repository.
-7. Create a pull request to our `master` branch.
+7. Create a pull request to our `develop` branch.

 ### 7.3.
 Coding Standards
 We adhere to the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) for our Python code.
 Please make sure to format your code accordingly before submitting a pull request.